connectthefuture/stackstrap.github.io/README.md

 project is little more than a tree of files.
 Some of those files should be able to describe how to automate things into a state that just works.
 Teams should be enabled to learn a short list of simple commands which enable clear objectives.
-This will allow teams to easily apply more structure to their workflows so they can spend more time making the things they love while worrying less.
+This will allow teams to work with simple workflows that offer far more structure so they can spend more time making the things they love while worrying less.

 ## The Goal